indusbox/goss-ansible/README.md

 See all the supported output format: https://github.com/aelsabbahy/goss#supported-output-formats

-You can also save the output of the Goss command in a file with the `output_file` option:
+You can also save the output of the `goss` command in a file with the `output_file` option:

 ```yaml
 - name: test goss file